Bangladesh Mathematical Olympiad

-The Bangladesh Mathematical Olympiad is an annual mathematical competition arranged for school and college students to nourish their interest and capabilities for mathematics.
+The Bangladesh Mathematical Olympiad (BDMO) is an annual mathematical competition arranged for school and college students to nourish their interest and capabilities for mathematics.
 It has been regularly organized by the Bangladesh Math Olympiad Committee since 2001.
 Bangladesh Math Olympiad activities started in 2003 formally.

 History

 The first Math Olympiad was held at Shahjalal University of Science and Technology.
 Mohammad Kaykobad, Muhammad Zafar Iqbal, and Munir Hasan were instrumental in its establishment.
 With the endeavor of the members of the committee, the daily newspaper Prothom Alo, and the Dutch Bangla Bank Limited, the committee promptly achieved its primary goal – to send a team to the International Mathematical Olympiad.
 Bangladeshi students have participated in the International Mathematical Olympiad since 2005.

 Purpose

 Besides arranging divisional and national math Olympiads, the committee extends its cooperation to all interested groups and individuals who want to arrange a mathematics Olympiad.
 The Bangladesh Math Olympiad and the selection of the Bangladeshi national team for the International Mathematical Olympiad are bound by rules set by the Olympiad Committee.
 The Bangladesh Mathematical Olympiad is open for school and college students from the country.
 The competitions usually take place around December–January–February.